Planning and real estate services determine how to grow and strengthen university presence in the community.

-The Integrated Science Initiative enhances outstanding scholarship and educational opportunities through integration, proximity, flexible adaptation, and faculty growth.
+The plan enhances outstanding scholarship and educational opportunities through integration, proximity, flexible adaptation, and faculty growth.

 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.

-This vision for the master plan aims to improve land-use efficiency, sustainability, and building quality, particularly within the south campus.
+This master plan aims to improve land-use efficiency, sustainability, and building quality, particularly on the south campus.

 The Homewood campus plan and subsequent updates reroutes roads through campus and adds green space, quads, streetscapes, and new building sites.